vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 Also, for a backing store like Redis, the data would need to be encrypted (*and Redis, for example, does not support encryption at rest by default*).

-When considering all these, **VMware Secrets Manager Safe** has not been created highly-available **by design**; however, it is so robust, and it restarts from crashes so fast that it’s “*as good as*” highly-available.
+When considering all these, **VSecM Safe** has not been created highly-available **by design**; however, it is so robust, and it restarts from crashes so fast that it’s “*as good as*” highly-available.